 In connection with past acquisitions, a significant amount of the purchase price was allocated to radio broadcasting licenses, goodwill and other intangible assets.
 Goodwill consists of the excess of the purchase price over the fair value of tangible and identifiable intangible net assets acquired.
 In accordance with SFAS No. 142, "Goodwill and Other Intangible Assets," goodwill and radio broadcasting licenses are not amortized, but are tested annually for impairment at the reporting unit level and unit of accounting level, respectively.
 We test for impairment annually, on October 1st of each year, or more frequently when events or changes in circumstances or other conditions suggest impairment may have occurred.
 Impairment exists when the asset carrying values exceed their respective fair values, and the excess is then recorded to operations as an impairment charge.
 With the assistance of a third party valuation firm, we test for license impairment at the unit of accounting level using the income approach, which involves, but is not limited to judgmental assumptions about projected revenue growth, future operating margins discount rates and terminal values.
-In testing for goodwill impairment, we follow a two-step approach, also using the income approach that first estimates the fair value of the reporting unit's fair value of assets and liabilities.
+In testing for goodwill impairment, we follow a two-step approach, also using the income approach that first estimates the fair value of the reporting unit, and then determines the implied goodwill after allocating the reporting unit's fair value of assets and liabilities.
 Any excess of carrying value over its respective implied goodwill is written off in order to reduce the reporting unit's carrying value to fair value.
 We then perform a reasonableness test by comparing the average implied multiple arrived at based on our cash flow projections and estimated fair values to multiples for actual recently completed sale transactions.
-For the year ended December 31, 2008, the Company recorded an impairment charge of approximately \$421.7 million against its radio broadcasting licenses and Other Intangible Assets.)
+For the year ended December 31, 2008, the Company recorded an impairment charge of approximately \$421.7 million against its radio broadcasting licenses and goodwill in 11 of our 16 markets.
+(See Note 5 - Goodwill, Radio Broadcasti